sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/5000 - sections-example-nested-table.md

 - Uses the Column Selection parameter in a vertical sections group to treat row labels as anchors in a table.
 - Uses relative column coordinates to find nested tables in each column table. (`"columnsRelativeToAnchor":"true"`).
-- Illustrates each section's range with a field that outputs the entire contents of each section.

 **Config**